-Note that our reduction of the underlying SMC by eliminating its vanishing states, resulting in the reduced DTMC, resembles the reduction from [58] by removing instantaneous states of stochastically discontinuous Markov reward chains.
+Our reduction technique also resembles the method from [163] that removes instantaneous states of stochastically discontinuous Markov reward chains.
 The latter are "limits" of continuous time Markov chains with state rewards and fast transitions when the rates (speeds) of these transitions tend to infinity, making them immediate.
-By analogy with this work, we could consider DTMCs extended with instantaneous states instead of SMCs with geometrically distributed or zero sojourn time in the states.
+By analogy with this work, we could consider DTMCs extended with instantaneous states instead of SMCs with geometrically distributed or zero sojourn times in the states.
 However, within dtsdPBC, we have decided to take SMCs as the underlying stochastic process to be able to consider not only geometrically distributed and zero residence time in the states, but arbitrary fixed discrete time delays as well.